legulegu/style-guide/README.md

 # A Style Guide

-Design and SG for legulegu.com
+A future design and SG for [legulegu.com](https://legulegu.com/).

-Build on Bootstrap@3.3.7
+Build on Bootstrap@3.3.7.